 Key considerations include:

-• Progressive costs if conditions worsen or require specialised care
+- Progressive costs if conditions worsen or require specialised care such as recovery and rehabilitation care or palliative care

-• Geographical constraints, especially if family members live in different cities
+- Geographical constraints, especially if family members live in different cities.
+Epoch has homes in Delhi NCR and Pune to serve families across metros.

 A common mistake families make is underestimating the breadth of elder care expenses.
 While medical costs are the most visible, they are only one part of the overall financial picture.